AguaClara/Textbook/Introduction/Design_Evolution.rst

 Automated plants often move the controls far away from the critical observation locations in the plant.
 This might be appropriate or necessary in some cases, but it has the disadvantage of making it more difficult for operators to directly observe what is happening in the plant.
 Direct observations are critical because even highly mechanized water treatment plants are not yet equipped with enough sensors to enable rapid troubleshooting from the control room.

 AguaClara plants have a layout that places the coagulant dose controls within a few steps of the best places to observe floc formation in the flocculator.
 This provides plant operators with rapid feedback that is critical when the raw water changes rapidly at the beginning of a high runoff event.
 As operators spend time observing the processes in the plant they begin to associate cause and effect and can make operational changes to improve performance.
-For example, gas bubbles that carry flocs to the surface can indicate sludge accumulation in a sedimentation tank.
-Rising flocs without gas bubbles can indicate a poor inlet flow distribution for a sedimentation tank or density differences caused by temperature differences.
+For example, gas bubbles that carry flocs to the surface can indicate sludge accumulation in a clarifier.
+Rising flocs without gas bubbles can indicate a poor inlet flow distribution for a clarifier or density differences caused by temperature differences.

 .. todo:: Show the plan view of an AguaClara plant.